 We understand that many parents don't have a strong computer science background, and we gladly work directly with students or families that need assistance.
 If students are unsure how to complete an assignment, have a question about a concept, or can't understand an error in their code, we are here for you!

-- Our Support Portal has knowledge base article and answers to frequently asked questions.
+- Our Support Portal has knowledge base articles and answers to frequently asked questions.

 - You can open a ticket with our support team and a subject-matter expert will help resolve the issue.